 We are going to talk about Apple’s Butterfly Keyboard mechanism which is not to be confused with IBM’s Butterfly Keyboard or TrackWrite.
 While the latter was a foldout keyboard with two sliding triangular pieces, Apple’s butterfly keyboard is actually different from the traditional ones due to what lies beneath the keys.

 Scissor vs. Butterfly mechanism

 However, the problem with this mechanism was the wobbling of keys along the sides.
-If you pressed a key away from the center, then the chance that the adjacent key is pressed increase.
-Apple designed a new butterfly mechanism to increase precision in typing.
-The butterfly mechanism is wider than scissor mechanism.
+If you pressed a key away from the center, then the chance that the adjacent key is pressed increases.
+Apple-designed a new butterfly mechanism to increase precision in typing.
+The butterfly mechanism is wider than the scissor mechanism.
 Moreover, it has a single assembly and is made from a stiffer material.
-This in turn, results in more stable and responsive keys.
+This, in turn, results in more stable and responsive keys.
 It also takes less vertical space, further slimming down the laptops.

 Butterfly mechanism in full detail on Patently Apple.